 Tin Mountain strives to provide a diverse, equitable and inclusive environment in which to learn about and explore the natural world.
 Our doors and our lands are open and available to everyone who wants to participate.
 Tin Mountain Conservation Center staff, board of trustees, and members are united in our passion for environmental conservation, education, and research as well as our mutual trust and respect for each other and the world in which we live.

-Tin Mountain is currently hiring seasonal Research Interns & Summer Camp Staff:
+Tin Mountain is currently hiring seasonal staff for our summer camp program.

 Summer Camp Counselors

 Tin Mountain’s Summer Camps use a combination of Science, Adventure, and Fun to support the organization’s mission.
 Each day combines lessons within the environmental sciences with hikes, exploration, and silly games.
 Summer Day Camp Instructors are responsible for the daily functions of one of the day camps in Albany, Jackson, Tamworth, or Fryeburg.
 Day camps are for children ages 4 to 12 years old.
 Hours run from approximately 8 a.m. to 3:30 p.m.
 (8:30 a.m.-3:00 p.m. program time), Monday through Friday, plus one evening campfire during some sessions.
 Camps run Monday-Friday, July 5-August 13 (employment for individual weeks may be available).

 - Participate in staff training in June.